A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Conclusions

 \section{Conclusions}

-This paper bridges the gap between real-time rescheduling and demand-responsive service via the deep reinforcement learning (DRL) framework.
-A two-step deep Q-network (DQN) is trained to determine the dispatching and rescheduling plan during long-term disruption.
-The mobile data (MD) of the station area is processed to estimate the real-time demand, allowing for capturing passengers' behaviour and in-station crowdedness through a data-driven approach.
-This study examines a real-world case in which a railway hub city experiences a complete disruption caused by a flood.
+This paper bridges the gap between \emph{real-time} and \emph{demand-responsiveness} by defining a real-time demand responsive (RTDR) train rescheduling problem considering station crowdedness for the first time.
+To solve this challenging RTDR problem, a novel hierarchical deep reinforcement learning (HDRL) approach is proposed and tested based on real-world cases.
+Two deep Q-network (DQN) for upper and lower level agents are trained to determine the dispatching and rescheduling plan during a long-term disruption.
+The mobile data (MD) of the focused station area is used to estimate the real-time demand, allowing for capturing passengers' behaviour and in-station crowdedness through a set of machine learning methods.

+The effectiveness and advantages of the HDRL for are demonstrated via a real-world case in which a railway hub city experiences a complete disruption caused by a flood.
 The focus is on mitigating the impact of the disruption at an upstream heavy-demand station.
 The disruption affects a total of 9 routes and 33 trains in one direction that connect the target station to the failed hub.
-The agent demonstrates its effectiveness in addressing challenges of passenger independent leaving, in-station overcrowding, limited rolling stock, open-ended disruption duration, integrated rescheduling on multiple routes, and delay reduction due to detour.
-Notably, the agent satisfied up to 61\% demand on the 9 routes with only 60\% of the original rolling stock, and avoid in-station overcrowding during the whole period of disruption.
-When the agent is transferred to a new environment with higher demand, it stably maintains its solving capability similar to the offline training results, which shows adaptability in handling unforeseen disruptions in real-time settings.
+The agent demonstrates its efficacy in addressing challenges of passenger independent returning, in-station overcrowding, limited rolling stock, open-ended disruption duration, integrated rescheduling on multiple routes, and delay reduction due to detour.
+Notably, the agent is able to satisfy up to 62\% demand on the 9 routes with only 61\% of the original rolling stock, and avoids in-station overcrowding during the whole period of the disruption.
+When the agent is transferred to a new environment with higher demand, it stably maintains its solving capability similar to the offline training results, which shows its adaptability in handling unforeseen disruptions in real-time settings.